 What to Do

-February's improving daylight hours making this a solid month for enjoying a number of winter activities and day-trips, as well as unique outdoor festivals (see below) that rely on natural light.
-If you have your heart set on the seeing the Aurora borealis, fret not—February is well-known for colorful sightings, especially north, before the spring season begins.
+February's improving daylight hours make it a solid month for enjoying a number of winter activities and day trips, as well as unique outdoor festivals (see below) that rely on natural light.
+If you have your heart set on seeing the aurora borealis, fret not—February is well-known for colorful sightings, especially in the north, before the spring season begins.

 Events in February

-Ice Music Festival.
-Set amongst the remote, snowy mountains of Finse, the team behind this unique (and growing) musical event have created a winter setting made of ice, including stages and instruments!
+Ice Music Festival, Finse.
+Set among the remote, snowy mountains of Finse, the team behind this unique (and growing) musical event has created a winter setting made of ice, including stages and instruments!

 Kristiansund Opera Festival.
 This annual festival in the small town of Kristiansund features a slew of classical, opera, and ballet performances, as well as art exhibitions and other cultural events.

-Polar Jazz Festival.
+Polar Jazz Festival, Svalbard.
 Taking place in the town of Svalbard since 1998, this celebration of music and light is known as the northernmost jazz festival in the world.
-Although jazz is at its core, they also feature artists across a variety of genres from blues to rock.
+Although jazz is at its core, the festival also features artists across a variety of genres, from blues to rock.

-Sami Week.
-Taking place during the week of Sami National Day, this February festival includes the national reindeer racing championship, where Sami lead a reindeer sprint along Tromsø's main street.
-There are also various cultural events throughout the week like Sami exhibitions, markets, seminars, and concerts.
+Sámi Week, Tromsø.
+This festival, which takes place during the week of Sámi National Day, includes the national reindeer racing championship, where Sámi lead a reindeer sprint along Tromsø's main street.
+Various cultural events, such as Sámi exhibitions, markets, seminars, and concerts, also occur throughout the week.

-Norway's Winter Wonderland Tour.
-Expect uninterrupted white vistas and Northern Lights sightings when you travel by train, coastal steamer, and rental car on this two-week winter adventure in Norway's Arctic.
-The trip starts in Tromsø, 'Paris of the North'—your base for several snow activities.
-Then set sail on the Hurtigruten to explore the Lofoten Islands before continuing (by sea) towards the city of Trondheim, a UNESCO-listed village called Røros, and finally a night in Oslo—Europe's fastest-growing capital.
+Norway's Winter Wonderland Tour - 14 Days.
+Expect uninterrupted snowscapes and northern lights sightings on this Arctic adventure.
+The trip starts in Tromsø, the "Paris of the North," and your base for several snow activities.
+Then set sail on the Hurtigruten to the Lofoten Islands before heading to Trondheim, the UNESCO-listed village called Røros, and finally a night in cosmopolitan Oslo.

-Northern Norway's Arctic Adventure.
-In less than a week, experience snow-covered scenery and the Northern Lights with this photogenic road-trip through the Lofoten Islands.
-The trip begins with a car ferry from Bodø, where you'll drive across the coastline at your own pace and explore some of Norway's oldest and most colorful fishing towns hugging the shore with traditional red rorbu (fishermen's huts).
+Northern Norway's Arctic Adventure - 5 Days.
+In less than a week, experience snow-covered scenery and the northern lights with this photogenic road trip through the Lofoten Islands.
+The journey begins with a car ferry from Bodø, where you'll drive across the coastline at your own pace and explore some of Norway's oldest and most colorful fishing towns, hugging the shore with traditional red rorbu (fishermen's huts).
 Conclude the adventure with an overnight coastal steamer to Tromsø for a slice of Northern Norway's biggest city.

 More Helpful Information